jarrarhaider1214/docs/pages/user-guide/tutorials/continuous-delivery/deploy-canary-release/deploy-canary-release.md

 2. Continuous deployment to production
 3. High stability of deployed services

-To cater above requirements, a multi stage canary pipeline can be configured which will make sure that each microservice will be simultaneously deployed to production and keep changes away from customers until the new build has proven to work reliably and correctly in the production environment.
+To cater above requirements, a multi stage canary pipeline can be configured which will make sure that each microservice will be simultaneously deployed to production and keep the changes away from production until the build proves itself to work reliably and correctly on staging environment before applying it to production environment.

 **Manual Canary Deployment:**

 To configure CI/CD or manual deployment pipeline:

-1. Go the **App** tab while configuring a **Project** and add container.
+1. Go the **App Design** tab while configuring an **Application** and add container.

-2. Select container to configure it and go to the **CI/CD** menu.
+2. Select container to configure it, go to the **Advanced Settings** and select **CI/CD**.

    ![1](imgs/1.jpg)

-3. **Enable CI/CD** or **Deployment Pipeline** and click **Configure Pipeline**.
+3. **Enable CI/CD** and click **Configure Pipeline**.

-   > **Enable CI/CD**: New build will be deployed as soon as it is ready.
-   >
-   > **Enable Deployment Pipeline**: To configure a multi step manual or automated canary deployment. (**Enable CI/CD** if enabled will override deployment pipeline)

-   > **Note:** Web hooks can be used for CI/CD and deployment pipeline.
+   > Web hooks can also be used for CI/CD.

    ![2](imgs/2.jpg)